ArduPilot/ardupilot_wiki/common/source/docs/common-sik-telemetry-radio.rst

 and which remains on the ground.

 The radio has a micro-USB port, and a DF13 six-position port.
-The following sections explain how to connect these to flight controllers and ground stations.
+The following sections explain how to connect these to autopilots and ground stations.

 .. image:: ../../../images/3dr_radio_v2.jpg